Camp Lejeune Toxic Water Lawsuit

 - Other hazardous compounds

 The Agency for Toxic Substances and Disease Registry (ATSDR) has stated that these toxins began to contaminate water at Camp Lejeune in the early 1950s.
 The majority of water wells containing contaminated water were not retired until 1985 – more than 30 years later.
-Countless Marines and their families, as well as contracted workers were exposed to these toxins in the interim.
+Countless Marines and their families were exposed to these toxins in the interim.

 Contact a Camp Lejeune Toxic Water Attorney Now